cytoscape/cytoscape.js/README.md

 A note to developers:

-For `zip`, make sure to define the `VERSION` environment variable in the terminal if you're making an actual release ZIP.
+For `zip` and `publish`, make sure to define the `VERSION` environment variable in the terminal if you're making an actual release ZIP.